How to run tests from Selenium IDE in ChromeMarch 2, 2017

 Screenster is super-friendly to non-technical people, so you don’t need to be a programmer to use it.
 Here are two reasons why this matters:

-- When dealing with web projects, production teams rarely have the time or budget to cover every UI element with scripted tests.
-With tools like Screenster, teams can perform end-to-end UI regression testing by automating the job of manual QAs or letting business staff participate in UI testing.
+- Web development teams rarely have the time or budget to cover every UI element with scripted tests.
+With tools like Screenster, teams can perform end-to-end UI regression testing by automating the job of manual QAs.
+In fact, even business staff can use Screenster to participate in UI testing.

 Codeless test editing

 Selenium IDE leaves you fumbling through generated WebDriver code whenever you try to modify a test suite.
 With Screenster, most of the test-editing functionality is codeless.
-You’ll be 10x more productive when recording or creating tests, removing or adding new steps, or working with individual UI elements, etc.
+You’ll be 10x more productive when creating tests, removing or adding new steps, or working with individual UI elements.

 Part of the Screenster’s awesome factor is that it automates 99% of the processes that normally require tinkering.
 Ever had to hand-code timeouts or ponder how to build an element locator that won’t become useless after a new UI update?
 With Screenster, you won’t have to worry about things of this sort.
 The range of automated features includes:

 - Timeouts.
-Automatic handling of timeouts takes the pain away from working Ajax updates and streamlines UI testing of single-page applications.
+Automatic handling of timeouts takes the pain away from working with Ajax updates.
+At the end of the day, this streamlines UI testing of single-page applications.

 - Locators.
-Screenster automatically builds precise, robust locators for each UI element and updates them whenever someone changes the UI.
+Screenster automatically builds precise, robust locators for each UI element.
+The platform updates these locators whenever someone changes the UI.

 - UI verification.
-Low-level solutions like Selenium make you hand-code UI verification scripts that target separate elements.
+Low-level solutions like Selenium make you hand-code UI verification scripts targeting separate elements.
 Visual platforms like Ghost Inspector simplify the process by asking you to click on an element to verify it.
 Screenster does this automatically.

 - Identification of dynamic regions.
-When analyzing a new test suite for the first time, Screenster will identify regions with dynamic content and offer you to ignore them during regression testing.
+When analyzing a new test suite for the first time, Screenster will identify regions with dynamic content.
+It will mark these regions and offer you to ignore them during regression testing.

 Screenster works on a shared server that runs on the cloud or on premise.
-The platforms enables QA teams to collaborate on tests suits by accessing a shared web portal.
+The platform enables QA teams to collaborate on tests suits by accessing a shared web portal.

-Screenster supports major CI tools including Jenkins, Bamboo, TeamCity, and Travis via a proprietary CI plugin.
-Screenster doesn’t require installation of additional frameworks or components — the only thing that you’ll have to do manually is choose the CI tool in the settings menu.
+Screenster supports major CI tools including Jenkins, Bamboo, TeamCity, and Travis via a CI plugin.
+The CI functionality of Screenster doesn’t require additional frameworks or components.
+The only thing that you’ll have to do manually is choose the CI tool in the settings menu.

 Bottom Line: it’s 2017, check out alternatives to Selenium IDE

-Sure, Selenium IDE is neat — even more so now that you know how to use Selenium IDE in Chrome.
+Sure, Selenium IDE is a neat Firefox extension — even more so now that you know how to use Selenium IDE in Chrome.
 Still, the functionality offered by this tool seems too scarce for any real-life project.
-Making Selenium IDE work for Chrome is one thing, but trying to use it for a enterprise-grade production team is a challenge of a whole different scale.
+Making Selenium IDE work for Chrome is one thing.
+Trying to use it for an enterprise-grade production team is a challenge of a whole different scale.